Gado Gado (restaurant)

 Restaurant in Portland, Oregon, U.S.

 Gado Gado is an Asian restaurant in Portland, Oregon, United States.

 Description

 The restaurant serves Indonesian and Chinese cuisine in Portland's Hollywood neighborhood; the menu includes pork-and-blood-sausage corn dogs, noodle and rice dishes (including nasi goreng with Chinese sausage and Dungeness crab), and salads, including a banana-leaf-smoked duck salad with citrus, lime leaf, and basil.

 Gado Gado has been described as a "casual, colorful restaurant, tucked in a nondescript strip mall".

 History

 Thomas Pisha-Duffly and Mariah Pisha-Duffly opened Gado Gado in June 2019, slightly later than initially planned.
 The restaurant began serving brunch in July.
 Following a two-week closure because of the COVID-19 pandemic, in April 2020 the Pisha-Dufflys launch a menu of "stoner food" called "Oma's Takeaway"; the pop-up, later renamed Oma's Hideaway, became a standalone restaurant in 2020.

 Keith Lee visited the restaurant in 2025.
+The restaurant participated in Portland's Dumpling Week in 2026.